Billy Bishop: Return to Europe

 Upon his return to England in April 1918, Bishop was promoted to major and given command of No. 85 Squadron RAF, the "Flying Foxes".
 A newly formed squadron equipped with S.E.5a scout planes, Bishop was able to choose many of the pilots.
-On 22 May, the unit moved to Petit Synthe, France and five days later Bishop downed a German observation plane in his first combat since August 1917, Over the new few days, Bishop destroyed another eight aircraft, including German ace Paul Billik, bringing his official score to 59 and making him the leading Allied ace once more him above James McCudden.
+On 22 May, the unit moved to Petit Synthe, France and five days later Bishop downed a German observation plane in his first combat since August 1917, Over the next few days, Bishop destroyed another eight aircraft, including German ace Paul Billik, bringing his official score to 59 and making him the leading Allied ace once more him above James McCudden.

 The Government of Canada was becoming increasingly worried about the effect on morale if Bishop were to be killed, so on 18 June he was ordered to return to England to help organize the new Canadian Flying Corps.
 Bishop was not pleased with the order coming so soon after his return to France.
 He wrote to his wife: "This is ever so annoying."
 The order specified that he was to leave France by noon on 19 June.
 On that morning, Bishop decided to fly one last solo patrol.
 In just 15 minutes of combat, he added another five victories to his total.
 He claimed to have downed two Pfalz D.IIIa scout planes, caused another two to collide with each other, and shot down a German reconnaissance aircraft.

 On 5 August, Bishop was promoted to lieutenant-colonel and was given the post of "Officer Commanding-designate of the Canadian Air Force Section of the General Staff, Headquarters Overseas Military Forces of Canada."
 He was on board a ship returning from a reporting visit to Canada when news of the armistice arrived.
 Bishop was discharged from the Canadian Expeditionary Force on 31 December and returned to Canada.

 By the end of the war, he had claimed some 72 air victories, including two balloons, 52 and two shared "destroyed" with 16 "out of control".
 However, two official historians for the Royal Canadian Air Force, Hugh Halliday and Brereton Greenhous argue the real number was far lower, the latter putting this as low as 27.